mxxdxxx/FirebrowseR/vignettes/FirebrowseR.md

 The Firebrowse API with all its functions, features and descriptions can be viewed [here](http://firebrowse.org/api-docs/).
 The API divides into four categories:

 1. Samples
-    * Gives access to data types which did not receive a functional analysis.
+    * Gives access to data types where functional analysis was not performed.
 1. Analyses
-    * Data sets included here a pre-processed, since the RAW-data would be too big.
+    * Data sets included here are pre-processed, since the RAW-data would be too big.
 1. Archives
     * Allows one to download big compressed archives, including too large data sets, even after pre-processing them.
 1. Metadata
-    * Here one can assess all information needed to design and build cohorts etc..
+    * Here one can access all information needed to design and build cohorts, etc.

 ### Scope of FirebrowseR
 This package is designed to give easy access to Firehose/TCGA data sets for R programmers.
-Therefor it's implementing all functions provided by the Firebrowse API, which lets one comfortable query and download data sets.
+Therefore it's implementing all functions provided by the Firebrowse API, which lets one comfortably query and download data sets.
 This package does not provide any additional functions, methods or tools to (pre-) process, analyze or evaluate the data sets named above.

 ### Getting around
 FirebrowseR provides all functions displayed in the [API-Documentation](http://firebrowse.org/api-docs/), having exactly the same names and arguments.
-Also each function has its own help page, accessible by `?function_name`, giving explanations and examples needed for this function.
+Also each function has its own help page, accessible by `?function_name`, giving explanations and examples needed for the function.
 Further four additional data frames are provided; namely

 * data_types,
     * Needed for: `Metadata.Counts` and `Archives.StandardData`